Best Value Faucets

 It is the component that controls water flow and temperature.

-Its finish may fail and the faucet will still work.
-It may be discolored, corroded, and ugly but water still flows.
+Its finish may fail, but the faucet will still work.
+It may be discolored, corroded, and ugly, but water still flows.
 If the cartridge fails, however, the faucet is no longer a faucet.
 It is out of business until the cartridge is replaced.

 It's important, therefore, that the cartridge is robust, durable, and lasts for many years.